Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Results and Discussion

-It is known that the thermal expansion coefficient of crystalline silicon, $\alpha_{c-Si}$, is zero at $17.6$ K and $123.7$ K~\cite{White1997ThermophysicalUpdate,Middelmann2015ThermalK}.
-Hence, the future cryogenic gravitational-wave detector, LIGO Voyager, that plans to operate at $123.7$ K will greatly reduce the thermoelastic loss by making the test mass and one of the coating materials from silicon, as proposed by Adhikari et al.~\cite{Adhikari2020ADetection}. $a$-Si has good mechanical loss and optical reflectivity compared to the currently used Ta$_{2}$O$_{5}$ coating~\cite{Murray2015Ion-beamSystems, Birney2018AmorphousAstronomy, Steinlechner2021HowDetectors}.
+The thermal expansion coefficient of crystalline silicon $\alpha_{c-Si}$ is zero at $17.6$ K and $123.7$ K~\cite{White1997ThermophysicalUpdate,Middelmann2015ThermalK}.
+For this reason, future cryogenic GW detectors, such as LIGO Voyager, plan to operate at $123.7$ K using silicon-based mirrors to eliminate the thermoelastic loss due to thermal mismatch between different materials~\cite{Adhikari2020ADetection}. $a$-Si has good mechanical loss and optical reflectivity compared to the currently used $a$-Ti:Ta$_2$O$_5$ layer in LIGO and Virgo~\cite{Murray2015Ion-beamSystems, Birney2018AmorphousAstronomy, Steinlechner2021HowDetectors}.
 Future LIGO Voyager plans to use crystalline silicon for the mirror substrate, and amorphous silicon as the high-index material and silica as the low-index layer for the mirror coating.
 This detector will operate at cryogenic temperatures to further reduce the loss and improve the sensitivity beyond the detection limits of the current GW detectors.

-We calculated the thermoelastic loss of the proposed multilayer stack of $a$-Si/$a$-SiO$_2$ films for the LIGO Voyager mirror coating at three different excitation frequencies.
-As plotted in Figure \ref{multicryof}, the thermoelastic loss increases with increasing vibration frequency, which agrees with what is observed in the calculated loss at RT.
+We calculated the thermoelastic loss of the proposed multilayer stack of $a$-Si/$a$-SiO$_2$ films for the LIGO Voyager mirror coating at two different excitation frequencies.
+As plotted in Figure \ref{multicryof}, $\phi$ increases with increasing the vibration frequency, in agreement with the results previously discussed, and shows two deep minima when the thermal expansion coefficient $\alpha$ of c-Si is zero; at 17.6 and 123.7 K~\cite{White1997ThermophysicalUpdate}.
+For this calculation we assumed that $\alpha$ of $a$-Si is the same as that of c-Si.

-The predicted loss shown in Figure \ref{multicryof} is based on the structure in which $a$-SiO$_2$ is the last layer and in contact with the substrate.
-We note that when $a$-Si is the last layer, the thermoelastic loss is lower at any temperature; as the discrepancy between the thermal behavior of $a$-Si and $c$-Si is smaller than that between $a$-SiO$_2$ and $c$-Si (black dashed line in Figure~\ref{multicryof}).
-If the thermal expansion coefficient of $a$-Si is not exactly zero at the same temperatures as for $c$-Si (17.6 K and 123.7 K), then the $\phi$ two minima seen in Figure~\ref{multicryof} would split into two local minima each, one to the left and one to the right.
+The predicted loss shown in Figure \ref{multicryof} is based on the structure where $a$-SiO$_2$ is the first layer and in contact with the substrate.
+We note that when $a$-Si is the first layer, the thermoelastic loss is significantly lower at all temperatures (blue dashed line in Fig.~\ref{multicryof}).
+This happens because the thermal expansion mismatch between $a$-Si and c-Si is significantly smaller than that between $a$-SiO$_2$ and c-Si.
+If the thermal expansion coefficient of $a$-Si is not exactly zero at the same temperatures as for $c$-Si (17.6 K and 123.7 K), then the two minima seen in Fig.~\ref{multicryof} would split into four, one to the left and one to the right of the current peaks.
 This could affect the current plans of making 123.7 K the operating temperature for LIGO Voyager.